flaxsearch/luwak/README.md

 --------------

-The monitor is updated using MonitorQuery objects, which consist of an id, a query string, and an optional highlight query string and metadata map.
+The monitor is updated using MonitorQuery objects, which consist of an id, a query string, and an optional metadata map.
 The monitor uses its provided MonitorQueryParser to parse the query strings and cache query objects.

 Matching documents